 - Securely store customer and sales information

-- Integrate with other apps – like Zapier – to work with other business technology, such as accounting software.
+- Integrate with other apps – like Zapier – to work with other business technology, such as cloud accounting tools.

 In addition to the above features – that make your business so much more efficient – CRM for startups can help you do the follow: